Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process.md

 > * Add or modify a custom control
 > * Add an extension to a work item type
 > * Verify the customizations you made
-> * Change the process used by a team project
+> * Change the process used by a project

 [!INCLUDE [temp](../_shared/process-prerequisites.md)]